|

 Alden, one of the first DJ's on KXOL, was the first voice heard

 on 1360.
-Alden hosted the Hillbilly Supper Club as a character
+Alden hosted the Hillbilly Super Club as a character

 named "Epod" (which is dope spelled backwards) along with